guillermooo/sublime-undocs/source/reference/api.rst

                 ``sublime.INHIBIT_WORD_COMPLETIONS``
                     Prevents Sublime Text from adding its word completions to the completion list after all plugins have been processed.
+                    This consists of any word in the current document that is longer than 3 characters.

                 ``sublime.INHIBIT_EXPLICIT_COMPLETIONS``
                     Prevents Sublime Text from suggesting entries from